eried/PowerSpeck/README.md

 Library
 --------
-Library to use PowerSpeck presentations on your application.
+Library to use PowerSpeck presentations in your application.

 __Example:__
 Small example showing how to open and iterate thru slide elements in a PowerSpeck presentation: